Validation

 methodvalidator schema - Prefixing the path with

-If you use the @method-name/ prefix, it will added to the request options automatically.
-You can override it by explicitly passing the method option to the callApi function.
+When using the @method-name/ prefix, it's automatically added to request options.
+You can override it by explicitly passing the method option to callApi.

 import { createFetchClient } from "@zayne-labs/callapi";